ibilalkayy/full-path/android-development/android.md

 Kotlin is a cross-platform programming language that may be used as an alternative to Java for Android App Development.
 It has also been introduced as a secondary “official” Java language in 2017.
 The only sizable difference is that Kotlin removes the superfluous features of Java such as null pointer exceptions.
 It also removes the necessity of ending every line with a semicolon.
 In short, Kotlin is much simpler for beginners to try as compared to Java and it can also be used as an “entry point” for Android App Development.

-## Learning Resources

-There are plenty of resources and videos available online and it’s confusing for developers where to start learning all the concepts.
-Initially, as a beginner, if you get overwhelmed with so many concepts then don’t be afraid and stop learning.
-Have patience, explore, and stay committed to it.

-    The best way to learn Android is by developing some baby projects to some advanced projects.

 ## A Roadmap to Learn

 Start with the Overview of Android.
 Read some android related blogs and also research some Android-related things.
 For example read blogs on Introduction to Android Development, History of Android, Different Versions of Android, and also topics like Why Kotlin will replace Java for Android App Development, etc. and make a complete mind makeup to start your journey on Android.